 - Fijian cyclone in 2016

-Watch now how FRAMECAD with the support of Red Cross has deployed the Mobile Factory solution to rebuild Vunikaikaloa Arya School in Fiji, after the Cyclone Winston in only 10 days.
+Watch now how FRAMECAD with the support of the Red Cross deployed the Mobile Factory solution to rebuild Vunikaikaloa Arya School in Fiji, after Cyclone Winston in only 10 days.

 If you want a resilient construction method suitable to operate in disaster areas, talk to one of our experts today.